 From January of 2015 (when the current District Attorney took office) until November of 2017, 13,585 misdemeanor Family Violence Assault cases were resolved in Bexar County.
 There are 4 trial court prosecutors assigned to handle these cases.
-That means that each prosecutor is handling over 1000 cases per year.
-Each of these cases has a victim attached to it.
+That means that each prosecutor is handling over 1,000 cases per year.
+Each of these cases has a person, a victim, attached to it.
 These are the most difficult misdemeanors to prosecute.
-There is no way that these young prosecutors can effectively handle this volume of cases.
+There is no way that the current number of prosecutors assigned to Family Violence Unit can effectively handle this volume of cases.
 Joe will make sure that there are enough prosecutors and victim advocates assigned to domestic violence cases to enable successful prosecution.
 Victims deserve better.

 Sexual Assault prosecution has been equally ineffective:

 A defendant charged with a committing a Sexual Offense against a Child under the current administration has a 54% chance of walking away without prison time.